ananthakumaran/imagebundler-wicket/README.markdown

 Usage
 -----
 for info about usage see [http://ananthakumaran.github.com/imagebundler-wicket](http://ananthakumaran.github.com/imagebundler-wicket)

 TODO
 ----

+Locales support can be provided by taking a array of locales in the annotation

+	@ImageBundler({"en","en_US"});

+allow the user to provide different images for different locales by appending the locale at the end.

+	open_en.png;

 Instead of adding inline styles generate a seperate css file and write the style for all locales.